 The people behind Janet Granger Designs

 Janet Granger Designs is a company run by just two of us – Janet and Chris Granger.
-We live in a small village in Staffordshire, in the beautiful Peak District.
+We live in Camborne, in the wonderful county of Cornwall in the far south west of England, only half an hour’s drive from Land’s End.

 We set up the business in January 1996 and began selling miniature needlepoint embroidery kits to make items for twelfth scale dollhouses.
 This business takes up virtually all our time, as anyone who has been self-employed will know, but when we get a few moments off, we do have some other interests.